funatsufumiya/vscode-cakelisp/README.md

 ## Limitations and footnotes

 To customize keywords, such as macros or function names of C/C++, recommend local installation modifying `syntaxes/cakelisp.tmLanguage.json`.

+## Acknowledgements

+This repository was created as a fork of [janet-lang/vscode-janet](https://github.com/janet-lang/vscode-janet).